carodak/MM/README.md

 specify the representation: rep_adja = lambda x: mmr.graph_to_vec_adjacency(x)
 save the model to evaluate it later: joblib.dump(clf, parent_parent_path+'/Outputs/Models/model.pkl')

-Once these steps done, you can run the script :
+Once these steps done, you can run the chosen script :

 (virtualenv) user@user:~/../MM$ python3 working_env/Scripts/3_Classifiers/simple_classification.py

 Warning : if you choose n2v representation, you may have word2vec library error with python 3 you need to modify your word2vec.py -> return sum(len(list(sentence)) for sentence in job)

-Evaluate your model:
+4) EVALUATE YOUR MODEL:

 Now, you've got your trained model and you want to know if your model can predict if any given graph has your property P.